Guy West

 Guy West (born 7 September 1958) is an Australian chess player who holds the FIDE title of International Master (IM).
 He is a former Australian Chess Champion.

+Biography

 West was born in Babinda, Queensland, and moved to Melbourne at the age of 12.
 He became interested in chess during the 'Fischer boom' of the early 1970s and joined Heidelberg Chess Club, where Ian Rogers (who later became Australia's highest ranked player) was a noteworthy junior.

 West was first selected to represent Australia in 1978 at the World Student Chess Olympiad in Mexico City, followed by the 1978 World Junior Chess Championship in Graz, Austria.

-Early in his career he represented Australia in two international telechess matches, the first one being in 1977 against Russia (on the junior board) where he lost to future World Champion Garry Kasparov.
+Early in his career he represented Australia in two international telechess matches, the first one being in 1977 against Russia (on the junior board) where he lost to future World Champion Garry Kasparov in 12 moves.

 In 1981 West spent several months based in England and won the City of London Open.